ssp21/ssp21-spec/ssp21.md

 It's important to note that while the authority could be a standalone application with its own complete database of outstations, masters, and users, it might also leverage data available in other systems.
-For instance, an LDAP server or other enterprise identity system could be used to establish the identity and permissions of users <!--- rlc: This should be the default way of doing things.
-The alternative above could be proposed as an alternative (i.e. invert places with here) but the default suggestion should be for the authority to only manage devices. -->.
+For instance, an LDAP server or other enterprise identity system could be used to establish the identity and permissions of users.
 The authority might also be capable of keeping its database of outstations in the system synchronized with a utility EMS.

 Allowing system administrators to pre-configure which users can generate certificates for which outstations and